TechnoConserve/seed_database/README.md

 we’re passing it another function, “db.backref”, which allows gives use some additional functionality.
 The “db.backref” function takes two parameters of its own, the first being “’contacts’” which works the same way we’ve seen before.
-This gives instances of the Project table the additional attribute “contacts” so each project can be queried for the contacts related to that project.
+This gives instances of the PrSeedUseable the additional attribute “contacts” so each project can be queried for the contacts related to that project.
 The second parameter of “db.backref”, “lazy”, describes what [type of